 Heather Wolfgang – League and Race Director

 Heather started riding dirt when she was a kid growing up in Florida.
 No, there weren’t mountains, but there was the dirt road she lived on, and she and her brother Cliff would ride up and down that dang road all the time.
 Her love for riding led her to help coach the San Francisco Composite mountain bike team for four years.
 She’s enjoyed groveling in endurance mountain bike races and ‘cross races for almost a decade, too, and believes that riding bikes in nature provides people of all ages the opportunity to find their truest selves.
-When she’s not doing all this bike stuff, she’s probably pondering about hummingbirds.
-Did you know they eat about half their weight in sugar water a day?
-Crazy.
+When she’s not doing all this bike stuff, she’s probably sniffing out matsutakes in some dank forest.

 Dennis Sibilia-Young – Chief Course Marshal aka “Master Chief Course Marshal”